Aliacf21/deid-poc/README.md

 *   **📝 Board-Style Quiz**
     *   Auto-generated high-yield questions focusing on clinical nuance and "great mimickers."

+*   **✍️ Interactive Question Editor**
+    *   **Video Ingestion**: Paste a YouTube URL to automatically fetch subtitles and process the video.
+    *   **AI Generation**: One-click generation of quiz questions based on the video content using Gemini.
+    *   **Human-in-the-Loop**: Review, edit, add, or delete questions in a sleek, master-detail interface before publishing.

 ## 🛠️ Architecture

 *   **Backend**: Python (`http.server` extended) handling API requests for Chat and Grading.